ga-curriculum/java-crud-project/deployed-app-deliverable/README.md

 <h1>
-  <span class="headline">[tktk Module Name]</span>
+  <span class="headline">Java CRUD Project</span>
   <span class="subhead">Deployed App Deliverable</span>
 </h1>

 ## Introduction

 You'll need to deploy your project on the internet so that others are able to use it!
-Follow the [tktk Deployment guide](https://pages.git.generalassemb.ly/modular-curriculum-all-courses/universal-resources/deployment/tktk/) to deploy your project.
+Follow the [Project Deployment guide](https://pages.git.generalassemb.ly/modular-curriculum-all-courses/universal-resources/deployment/tktk/) to deploy your project.

 ## Submitting the URL for your deployed app